YuriBodrov/SambaServerInstallationAndIntegrationRole_Ansible/sambaServerInstallationRole/README.md

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.
----

 "ansible.cfg" > A configuration file for this role only "hosts" > Hostname(s) or IP-address(es) of potential Samba server(s)